-Stuffed Baby Peppers with Beef Rice are my kids favorite Stuffed Peppers Recipe.
-They are filled with flavorful mixture of fluffy rice and delicious beef, then oven cooked until tender perfection.
+Stuffed Mini Peppers with Beef Rice is my kid's favorite Stuffed Peppers Recipe.
+They are filled with a flavorful mixture of fluffy rice and delicious beef, then oven-cooked until tender perfection.
 Top with cheese for melty perfection or sour cream for extra creaminess.

 Wash the baby peppers with a brush under running water.
-Hollow out the peppers by removing and discarding the tops and seeds.
+Next, trim off the tops with the stems and hallow out the inside from the membranes and seeds.

-To the bowl add the ground beef, cooled rice, parsley, salt, pepper and paprika.
-Stir.
+Combine the filling: To the bowl with rice add the sauteed vegetables, ground beef, parsley, salt, black pepper, and paprika.
+Stir until combined.

-Combine the broth and salt until the salt dissolves.
-Pour the liquid around the peppers until it comes halfway to the peppers.
-Cover the baking dish with foil and bake for about 45 minutes or until the rice and peppers are soft.
+Make the cooking liquid: Dissolve the salt in the broth and bring it to a boil to speed up cooking.
+Pour the seasoned broth around the peppers until it comes halfway to the peppers.
+Cover the baking dish with foil and bake at 350F° for about 45 minutes or until the rice and peppers are soft.

-Heat a couple tablespoons of oil in a skillet.
-Add the diced onions and saute until slightly browned, about 5 minutes.
+Heat a couple of tablespoons of oil in a skillet.
+Add the diced onions and saute over medium heat until slightly browned, stirring often (~about 5-10 minutes).

-Next, add the carrots and saute another 5 minutes.
+Next, add the carrots and saute another 5 minutes with the lid on.
 Follow by adding the tomatoes, wine and garlic and cook/simmer with the lid on until the tomatoes are almost puree-like, about 10 minutes.

-Lastly, add 1 cup of sour cream and bring the mixture to a boil.
-If the mixture is too thick, add cream or broth to thin.
-If too thin, continue cooking until it reduces.
+Lastly, turn the heat down to low, add 1 cup of sour cream and bring the mixture to a gentle simmer.
+If the mixture thickened too much, add cream or broth to thin.
+If it got too thin, continue cooking until it reduces.
 Finish by seasoning with salt and pepper, to taste.

 Substitute for beef-